Rules

 10 § Governing board

-13 § Other officials
+12 § Other elected officials

-The treasurer and the secretaries of the two sections shall be appointed from among the Academy’s ordinary members for a term of five years and for not more than two consecutive terms.
-If an official is incapable of completing his or her term of office, the governing board shall appoint a replacement for the period up to the next Autumn Meeting.
+The treasurer and the secretaries of the sections shall be elected from among the ordinary members for a term of five calendar years, but no more than two consecutive terms.
+The term of office for annual members shall be one calendar year, and they may be elected for a maximum of three consecutive terms.

-14 § Publishing activities
+15 § Publishing activities

 (1) The Academy shall publish a Year Book and edit various series of scientific publications.